syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Creating a lightning web component

-To integrate the **JavaScript Scheduler** into your Salesforce project, we will create a [Lightning web component](https://developer.salesforce.com/docs/platform/lwc/guide/get-started-introduction.html).
+To integrate the **JavaScript Scheduler** into your salesforce project, we will create a [Lightning web component](https://developer.salesforce.com/docs/platform/lwc/guide/get-started-introduction.html).

-1. In your Salesforce project, run the following command to generate a Lightning web component named scheduler.
+1. In your salesforce project, run the following command to generate a Lightning web component named scheduler.

 ```
 sfdx lightning:generate:component --type lwc -n scheduler -d force-app/main/default/lwc